shdlabs/SSTorytime/docs/N4L.md

 Similarity is directionless 0 = -0; for the others there is a difference between positive and negative inverses.)*

+** When naming relations, stick to one tense (e.g. present tense) and for the short form use something that would easiy match any occurrence of the meaning of the arrow.
+This will make debugging and automation of suggestion easier later.
+In other words, try to be unambiguous and consistent in your use of language.**

 These four classes of association can be literal or metaphorical (all language is an outgrowth of [metaphors for space and time](https://www.amazon.com/Smart-Spacetime-information-challenges-process/dp/B091F18Q8K/ref=tmm_hrd_swatch_0)). behave like placing items around